Heinrich Timmerevers: Dresden-Meissen

 On 29 April 2016, Pope Francis named him Bishop of Dresden-Meissen.
 Following his appointment, in interviews he underscored his commitment to developing a welcoming culture toward immigrants and friendly relations with Protestants.
 He advocated for attempting to maintain dialogue with the nationalist anti-Islamic party, Pegida, which was founded in Dresden, his new home city, but said there were limits to what could be debated: "If someone disdains other people by skin color or religion, then I say, that's not okay.
 No one has the right to deny another person his inviolable dignity.
 That must be the basic consensus.
 Communicating this attitude is a Christian duty, but also generally a human duty in our society.
 That is what we have to do, not least because of our German history."
 He was installed as Bishop of Dresden-Meissen on 27 August 2016.

 In November 2019 he told the Synod of the German Evangelical Church that churches that hear "cries for justice and peace" must "side radically with the poorest".
 He praised the warm relationship among the Christian churches in Germany and asked for their support as the Catholic Church continued to address clerical sexual abuse in the Catholic Church.
 In a speech in Leipzig in December 2019 at the beginning of the German bishops' national synod process, Timmerevers identified the status of women as the Church's "great dilemma", serious enough to threaten Church unity.
 He said: "What I perceive hurts me very much, in three respects: that many women suffer, that this question has a potential to divide our church and that we bishops are held liable for it."
 He said he was open to allowing some priests to marry though he considers celibacy the ideal.

 Timmerevers is a member of the Focolare Movement, which is dedicated in social cohesion and dialogue.
 Within the German Bishops Conference he was a member of the Youth Commission for eight years and has served on other committees for more than a decade, including those for Consecrated Life and Spiritual Professions.
 Since 2016 he has been a member of the Pastoral Commission and of the Joint Conference of the Bishops Conference and the Central Committee of German Catholics.
 Since January 2012 he has performed pastoral work on behalf of the Order of Malta and served on its national governing board.

-In September 2020, Timemrevers supported Blessing of same-sex marriages in Roman-Catholic Church.
+In September 2020, Timmerevers expressed support for the blessing of same-sex marriages in the Roman-Catholic Church.

+On 2 September 2026, Pope Leo XIV accepted his resignation from the pastoral care of the Diocese of Dresden-Meissen.